amandaguglieri/hackinglife/docs/msfvenom.md

 ## Stagedless payload

-A stage less payload is a standalone program that does not need anything aditional (no metasploit connection), just the netcat listener on the computer.
+A stage less payload is a standalone program that does not need anything adittional (no metasploit connection), just the netcat listener on the computer.

 ```bash
 # Example of a windows stageless payload